markwhitaker/kotlin-for-csharp-developers/docs/05-05-function-literals-with-receiver-part-2.md

 // </body>
 ```

-When we take a look at the equivalent Kotlin without DSL syntax, we can start to see how much code we're saving with the DSL:
+The equivalent Kotlin without DSL syntax would look like this:

 **Kotlin**
 ```kotlin